The Stuff Dealing with My Movie

 - Hollywood Homely: Depending on the Artist.
 Sometimes I really am as grotesquely hideous as they all say, but sometimes I just look like a normal dude with bad acne.

-- It's Popular, Now It Sucks: Hey, come on!
-Just because of all the new meat bought in by X-Men Origins: Wolverine and the upcoming surge from my movie?
+- It's Popular, Now It Sucks!: Hey, come on!
+Just because of all the new meat bought in by X-Men Origins: Wolverine and the surge from my movie?
 OK, the former does have reason why it should be hated (Dudepeel... what were they thinking?!) and maybe having all these new comic titles to my name might be a little ridiculous, but my movie?
-It's gonna be great!
+It's great!

-- Memetic Troll: I'm unquestionably a Troll in-universe, and the fact I'm found of Breaking the Fourth Wall just helped me to get this reputation to Memetic Mutation level.
+- Memetic Troll: I'm unquestionably a Troll in-universe, and the fact I'm fond of Breaking the Fourth Wall just helped me to get this reputation to Memetic Mutation level.
+Any fictional character you can come up with, there's probably fan-art out there of me being a dick to them while winking at you fellas.

 - Moral Event Horizon: